JonathanJustavino/quic-benchmark/README.md

 ## Experiment setup

 The basis for our setup is the experimental [nodejs version 15.0.6](https://nodejs.org/download/release/v15.6.0/).
 We decided to go with nodejs for this experiment because it is possible to set up QUIC as a socket and also directly as HTTP/3.
 Moreover, the documentation is really detailed.

 In this experiment, we implemented two different Server-Client setups: One for communication via QUIC and the second for communication via TCP+TLS.
 Both implementations were installed into docker containers and uploaded to [dockerhub](https://hub.docker.com/r/ws2018sacc/experimentalnodejs).
 Using docker has several advantages:

 * For reproducing the measurements, it is not necessary to download+compile nodejs in experimental mode.
 * The experiment can be easily used on different operation systems
 * Conducting the measurements is automated via docker-compose

-A detailed depiction of the experiment is shown in [Topology](#topology)
+A detailed depiction of the hardware setup is shown in [Topology](#topology).

 The QUIC implementation of nodejs 15.0.6 is based on the QUIC IETF [draft-27](https://tools.ietf.org/html/draft-ietf-quic-transport-27).